Eligible Student pdf flyer

-If you already have a TADS account, login to your existing account and locate the green button labeled – Add School.
+If you already have a TADS account, log in to your existing account and locate the green button labeled – Add School.
 Click on the -Add School- button.
 In the School Search box type SDPE and click on the Search button.
 You will know you are on the right page when you see the SD Partners in Education logo appear at the top of the page.
 A drop-down box labeled – Schools will appear.
 Click on the down arrow and select SDPE South Dakota Partners in Education (South Dakota, SD).
 Check the box next to your eligible child’s name.

 SD Accredited Private Schools

-Want to become a SDPE Participating School?
+Want to be an SDPE Participating School?

 For South Dakota Partners in Education policies and procedures for schools – View our SDPE School Manual.

 Scholarships can be used to pay tuition and fees at an accredited private school.
 SDPE will determine the amount of the scholarship based on the available funds.
-Priority is given to low income students.
+Priority is given to low-income students.